|

 Description:

-or close to the edges of operating conditions.
-The minimum and maximum values indicate the range of drive air temperature
+The drive air temperature indicates whether the installed drive temperature is within or close to the operating conditions.
+The minimum and maximum values indicate the range of drive air temperature fluctuations.
+A narrow range shows that the temperature is in a favourable condition.

 Advantages:

-in preventing premature aging.
+A steady cool temperature enables a long drive lifetime.
+Monitoring the drive operating condition prevents premature aging.
 Any zero-crossing can damage the device due to freeze-thaw cycles.

 Indicator representation:

-Green (good) shows the temperature is within limits
+Green (good) indicates temperature is within limits

-Red (alarm) shows the low or high temperature (32 °F or 113 °F, respectively)
+Red (alarm) indicates low or high temperature (32 °F or 113 °F, respectively)

-Yellow (warning) shows low or high temperature (41 °F or 104 °F, respectively).
+Yellow (warning) indicates low or high temperature (41 °F or 104 °F, respectively).

 Environment temperature